JJFReibel/Summary/index.md

 ____________________________________________________________________________________________________________________________________

 # Education
-• Master of Science, Data Analytics (being completed soon)
+• Master of Science, Data Analytics.
 • Master of Science, Cybersecurity
 • Master of Business Administration